pe4nutlord/Robloxify/README.md

+I'm lazy so chatgpt wrote the following :

 # Robloxify Extension

 Robloxify is a browser extension that enhances the Roblox experience by introducing a variety of features to customize and improve your interaction with the platform.